Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 No fever for at least 72 hours since recovery (without the use of fever-reducing medicine) ANDOther symptoms have improved (e.g., coughing, shortness of breath) ANDAt least 10 days have passed since first symptoms

-Students should follow all campus signage related to entry and exit, hallway traffic flows, etc. All campus buildings will include signage about expectations for entry, behavior during entry, and so forth.
+Students should follow all signage related to entry and exit, hallway traffic flows, etc. All buildings will include signage about expectations for entry, behavior during entry, and so forth.

 Additionally, students should wash their hands or use hand sanitizer immediately upon entering a building and frequently throughout the day.

 Employees should follow the schedule outlined by the supervisor.
-The schedule should allow for maximum office functionality while limiting the number of employees on campus.
+The schedule should allow for maximum office functionality while limiting the number of employees at SCC locations.

-Teleworking should continue on days when the employee is not scheduled to be on campus as directed by their supervisor.
+Teleworking should continue on days when the employee is not scheduled to be on-site as directed by their supervisor.
 The supervisor will evaluate the tasks performed by the employee and determine if they can be satisfactorily performed remotely.
 In making this determination, supervisors should ask several questions including:

 If a supervisor determines a job is suitable for telework, the employee and supervisor should sign the Temporary Teleworking Agreement and submit it to the appropriate vice-president for approval.
 Employees approved for telework must agree to abide by all terms set forth in the telework agreement.
 Approval for telework is for a limited amount of time, as determined by the supervisor, and may be revoked at any time.